A link to our club database page with the North American Flyball Association.

 Everyone needs to help out wherever and whenever needed.
 Everyone should participate in set-up and break-down.
 Everyone should feel comfortable offering suggestions to help out a new or struggling team dog.

-Non-club members, those associated with other club or considering switching to our club, may attend practices for $5 per practice.
+The cost of practice is (as of 1/1/2025) $15/dog.
+Helper dogs do not owe any fees.
+Non-club members, those associated with other clubs or considering switching to our club, may attend practices for $25/dog.